dimidagd/ultralytics_dotav2/evaluate/templates/{{ cookiecutter.module_slug }}/README.md

 *State the range of possible values that the {{ cookiecutter.module_type }}'s output can take, as well as what in that range is considered good.
 For example: "This {{ cookiecutter.module_type }} can take on any value between 0 and 100, inclusive.
 Higher scores are better."*

 #### Values from Popular Papers

-*Give examples, preferrably with links to leaderboards or publications, to papers that have reported this {{ cookiecutter.module_type }}, along with the values they have reported.*
+*Give examples, preferably with links to leaderboards or publications, to papers that have reported this {{ cookiecutter.module_type }}, along with the values they have reported.*

 ### Examples

 *Give code examples of the {{ cookiecutter.module_type }} being used.
 Try to include examples that clear up any potential ambiguity left from the {{ cookiecutter.module_type }} description above.
 If possible, provide a range of examples that show both typical and atypical results, as well as examples where a variety of input parameters are passed.*

 ## Limitations and Bias

 *Note any known limitations or biases that the {{ cookiecutter.module_type }} has, with links and references if possible.*

 ## Citation

 *Cite the source where this {{ cookiecutter.module_type }} was introduced.*

 ## Further References

 *Add any useful further references.*